 ITU is the United Nations specialized agency for telecommunication/ICTs.
 ITU allocates global radio spectrum and associated satellite orbit resources, develops technical standards that ensure networks and technologies seamlessly interconnect, and strives to improve access to and use of telecommunication/ICTs to underserved communities worldwide.
 ITU is committed to connecting all the world's people – wherever they live and whatever their means, leaving no one behind.
 ITU's work aims to protect and support everyone's fundamental right to communicate.

-[RUS proposal] ITU is the United Nations specialized agency for telecommunication/ICTs.
+[RUS proposal] ITU is the United Nations specialized agency for telecommunication/information and communication technologies (ICTs).
 ITU allocates global radio spectrum and associated satellite orbit resources, …

 ITU has been based on the partnership of diverse members since its inception in 1865.
 It is therefore unique in the UN system, as it brings together 193 Member States, over 900 private sector companies, universities, and civil society organizations, that work together to harness the power of telecommunication/ICT to promote universal and affordable connectivity for all.